isomerpages/moe-geylangmtdpri/_curriculum/Learning for Life Programme (LLP).md

 permalink: /curriculum/permalink/
 description: ""
 ---
-<p style="text-align: justify;">In **GMS(P) Environment Education (Learning for Life, LLP)** it is our belief that every staff and student can be an Earth Warrior by Respecting, Loving and Serving the Earth that God has created through practising the 4Rs.
+<p style="text-align: justify;">In <b>GMS(P) Environment Education (Learning for Life, LLP)</b> it is our belief that every staff and student can be an Earth Warrior by Respecting, Loving and Serving the Earth that God has created through practising the 4Rs.

 ![](/images/LLP.png)